 Mission & vision

-to add value to personal health data by their translation into integrative knowledge and actionable information.
+Our mission is to add value to personal health data by their translation into integrative knowledge and actionable information.

 - CMBI develops bioinformatics approaches that contribute to the understanding of disease mechanisms, personalized therapies and interventions, and a learning health care system

 - CMBI is committed to the reusability of their data, tools, and services

 - CMBI provides bioinformatics researchers in Radboudumc with a platform for exchange of knowledge and expertise

 - CMBI contributes to the education of BMW, MLW, and MMD students so that they can apply and understand the principles behind (existing) bioinformatics tools